 According to data from the USDA Census of Agriculture, Yolo County farm employment has decreased in recent years, with a significant decrease in seasonal farmworkers and essentially no change in the number of permanent farmworkers.
 As of 2017, there were a total of 4,506 farmworkers employed in Yolo County, a 13-percent reduction since 2012.
 While the number of permanent farmworkers grew by a minimal 0.7 percent during this period, the number of seasonal farmworkers decreased by 26 percent.
 This is consistent with broader trends in many communities, in which permanent workers have comprised a growing share of farmworker labor.
 The number of farmworkers employed in the Sacramento MSA also decreased between 2012 and 2017, though the percentage decrease (four percent) was lower than in Yolo County.
-Like Yolo County, the decrease in farmworkers, which decreased by 12 percent while the number of permanent farmworkers in the MSA increased by eight percent.
+Like Yolo County, the decrease in farmworker employment in the broader MSA was attributable entirely to a decrease in seasonal farmworkers, which decreased by 12 percent while the number of permanent farmworkers in the MSA increased by eight percent.